imnmo/notesForDl/lesson1.md

 * lets say from the data. lets extract the labels using the  *from_name_re*
 * So the *ImageDataBunch* takes the following files and path and pattern to extract and get tranforms finally the size.
-* The size says what size the images you want to work with beacuse there is a shortcoming of the current DL: which a GPU has to apply the same amount of instruction inorder to be fast a varying shapes and sizes cannot do that.
+* The size says what size the images you want to work with because there is a shortcoming of the current DL: which a GPU has to apply the same amount of instruction in order to be fast a varying shapes and sizes cannot do that.
 * So we have to make sure the images are of same size and shape
 * In part1 of the course, we ll be making the images just square